Coronavirus: IP offices in Europe – changed practice

 We have easily accessible and dedicated video conferencing facilities (ViCo-suites) in our offices.
 In addition, all of our qualified patent attorneys have the relevant IT equipment to enable them to conduct a ViCo hearing while working from home.
 Using trusted IT and internal procedures and processes, we are able to communicate effectively with EPO officials and set up confidential “real-time” communication channels with clients.

 The EPO uses Skype for Business or Zoom to host oral proceedings.
 Both are compatible with Windows, Mac, iOS, and Android and available for download at no cost from the respective app websites.
-Zoom is intended for use in proceedings involving multiple opponents and/or where simultaneous interpretation is required.
+Zoom is intended for use in opposition and appeal proceedings.

 Oral proceedings held by ViCo will be scheduled with a start-time in Central European Time, typically 9 am CET.
 If requested in advance, the EPO may agree to slightly revised start-times in order to accommodate the different time-zones that attendees are located in.